mrfdev/CMI/Resources/FAQ/cmi-specialized.md

 - perm:cmi.something.permname! msg! [playerName] You have the right permissions!
 ```

 Each type of "keyword" might have different expectations, the wiki will have examples and more indepth info.
-This is more to help you understand how a specialized command is specific to CMI and can be ussed with certain CMI features, such as (scheduler)[https://www.zrips.net/schedule/] / (eventcommands)[] / (aliaseditor)[https://www.zrips.net/cmi/commands/custom-alias/] / (interactive commands)[https://www.zrips.net/cmi/commands/interactive-commands/].
+This is more to help you understand how a specialized command is specific to CMI and can be used with certain CMI features, such as (scheduler)[https://www.zrips.net/schedule/] / (eventcommands)[] / (aliaseditor)[https://www.zrips.net/cmi/commands/custom-alias/] / (interactive commands)[https://www.zrips.net/cmi/commands/interactive-commands/].

 There are a few specific exceptions, such as the ones below.
 ```